5.1 Exporting Data to Delimited Files

 #> 5 five 5 e

-Write R code to set working directory to the location of your .R or .Rmd file, and export
+First set working directory to the location of your .R or .Rmd file, then write R code to first create a directory called

 my_data

-into a .csv file named “my_data_no_name.csv” without column names.Write R code to export
+into a .csv file named “my_data_no_name.csv” without column names into this newly created directory.Write R code to export

 my_data